mabruras/sqapi/README.md

 # Contribution
-There are multiple ways to contribute to *sqAPI*:
+There are multiple ways to contribute to sqAPI:
 * Core logic
 * Adding plugins
-* Increased support
+* Connector support

 ## Core
 The core functionality should always be improved,